patwat/python-unitex/README.md

 2. The Unitex basic commands and features.
 3. The `Processor` high-level class.

-The following sections give some sample codes to illustrate each of them.
+The following sections give some sample codes for each of these ways.

 ### The `_unitex` C++ extension.